inaimathi/langnostic/drafts/even-more-notes-on-clojure.md

 I understand that [`contains?` is still the most `F`-ed AQ](http://stackoverflow.com/a/3249401/190887), so I'm not _entirely_ sure why it hasn't been fixed yet.
 And by "fixed", I mean a function in `clojure.core` named `member?` that does what you'd expect for sets and vectors.
 I'm sure there _is_ a library out there that provides this definition, but dammit, you could do better.

+#### No Pandoc

+I used to use the fantastic [`pandoc`](https://github.com/jgm/pandoc) library to slice my blogs pretty thoroughly in Haskell.
+Now that I'm back in Clojure-land, there is no such thing lying around.
+There's a [Markdown-specific library](https://github.com/yogthos/markdown-clj) that outputs HTML, and doesn't seem to expose any intermediate parse trees for my convenience, so adding links to my blogs' headers is now [slightly uglier](https://github.com/Inaimathi/langnostic/blob/master/src/langnostic/files.clj#L15-L25) than it used to be.
+The library also has the bizarre behavior of escaping `--` into a long-dash by default, even in image/link URLs, which means links broke all over the place before I figured out what was going on.
+It's a solvable problem (just provide [replacement `transformers`](https://github.com/Inaimathi/langnostic/blob/master/src/langnostic/files.clj#L27-L36)), but it would be much nicer if it were a _non_-problem.

 #### GNU Incompatible

 I left this one 'till last, because I'm aware that I'm in the minority on it, but still need to say it.
 Clojure as a whole is licensed under the [EPL](https://www.eclipse.org/legal/epl-v10.html), which is not [compatible with licensing your own programs under the GPL or AGPL](http://www.eclipse.org/legal/eplfaq.php#USEINANOTHER).
 Which sucks mightily for me in particular, because I've got a couple projects on the go at the moment I was hoping to license that way.
 In concrete terms, this means I'm ditching Clojure for those projects as soon as I get out of the prototyping phase.
 That's a shame, because, like I said, _language_ wise, it's one of my favorites[^and-would-probably].
 Oh well, I guess.